-She wears a dress and it sells out in minutes, sticks on a second-hand sapphire and everybody wants one, and she’s even had us rummaging in the bottom of our sock drawer for those beige tights we thought would only be useful for cress-heads or the odd 80’s theme night.
+She wears a dress and it sells out in minutes, spikes a sudden interest in vegan trainers, and she’s even had us reconsidering the clashing combo of red and purple – who knew?
+It seems like we all want a hint of the Duchess about us, and are prepared to go to strange places in fashion to copy them – remember that time Kate Middleton had you rummaging in your sock drawer for those beige tights you thought would only be useful for cress-heads or the odd 80’s theme night?

-But here’s one Kate Middleton trend that seems to have gone unnoticed: the ‘due month’.
-During both her previous pregnancies, the Duchess has cooly told us the baby is due ‘in July’ (George) or ‘in April’ (Charlotte).
-Now this third baby, even with all the tabloid speculation, can only be pinned down to ‘March’.
-This secretive approach is understandable – Kate surely wants to do all she can to keep the pressure of the world’s media at bay.
+But here’s one royal trend that seems to have gone unnoticed: the ‘due month’.
+During all of Kate Middleton’s pregnancies, and now in the same way with Meghan, both the Duchesses have cooly told us the baby is due ‘in July’ (George), ‘in April’ (Charlotte), and ‘in March’ (Louis).
+Now Meghan and Harry’s baby, even with all the tabloid speculation, can only be pinned down to ‘April or May-ish’.
+This secretive approach is understandable – both Meghan and Kate surely want to do all they can to keep the pressure of the world’s media at bay.

 All this attention and the constant gaze of an adoring public might make you feel like a princess, but after a while, the nagging sensation of being public property can wear a bit thin.

 This is only made worse by the giving of a specific ‘due date’.
 Throughout your pregnancy, you will be asked by everyone from the bin man to the Head of HR: “When are you due?”
 In spite of having to answer this question on a daily basis, you must reply to each loyal subject with the same smiling decorum, even if your legs are creaking under the strain of an eight pound bump, or you’re secretly craving your 10am bucket of fried chicken.